web3goals/-.github/profile/README.md

 This solution will give person an external motivation not to lose money.
 He also will be concerned about failed goals which as non-transferable NFTs will be stored in his blockchain account.

-The app will also have journals, dashboards, private goals with friends and contests between people who want to achieve the same goal.
+The app will also have group marathons where people want to achieve the same goal, a journal to record steps towards the goal, notifications, private goals with friends, AI to motivate and visualise.
 These features will give people even more motivation and fun.

 ## 🔗 Application